SunDeveloppments/sun/README.md

 #### Done

-- [x] init feature for initialize a .sunenv.yaml on working directory. ( just init name )
+- [x] init feature for initialize a .sunenv.yaml in working directory. ( just init name )
 - [x] Read the .sunenv.yaml file ( read name, author and language)
 - [x] Makefile for a better installation
 - [X] Uninstall target in the Makefile if the user wants uninstall the project